jtkovacs/jtkovacs.github.io/REFS/TOCS/process-improvement_TOC.md

 Frederick Winslow Taylor (1911), [Principles of Scientific Management.](https://en.wikipedia.org/wiki/The_Principles_of_Scientific_Management).
 In general, (multifactor) productivity  is a ratio of output_produced / input(s)_used.

+- Basic productivity ratio is output/input; at firm or industry level, “output” is revenue, and “input” is cost categories
+- Disaggregate ratio to pinpoint source of productivity difference:
+    - Productivity = Operational_yield * Transformation_efficiency * Per-unit_capacity_cost
+    - Error

 ### Sources of wastes

 - Waste (or inefficiency) may be represented as the distance between a firm and an industry-wide PPF